Summary

 How are snoring and sleep apnoea related?

-A child with sleep apnoea almost always snores.
+A child with sleep apnea almost always snores and often sleep with their mouth open.
 They may struggle to breathe and have restless sleep.
 There are often breathing pauses which may end with a gasping or choking noise.
-As the child struggles to breathe, they may wake up briefly.
-In young children the chest may be sucked in at this time.
-This may lead to the child sleeping in strange positions.
+Children may look like they are working hard to breathe with their chest sucking in and out.
+Sometimes a child may sleep in strange positions such as sleeping with their neck and head stretched back.
 They may sweat a lot when they sleep.
-In some cases, they will wet the bed.
-In the morning they may wake up with a dry mouth, a headache or confusion.
+In some cases they will wet the bed.
+In the morning they may wake up with a dry mouth and be tired despite an adequate amount of sleep overnight.

 What are the symptoms of sleep apnoea during the day?